-There is simply no doubt in the idea that preparation of Civil Services exam puts a lot of pressure on the candidates.
-The syllabus is so vast and the entire process is so tiring that it is very important to manage stress.
-Then only one can be at his best.
+There is simply no doubt in the idea that preparation for the Civil Services exam puts a lot of pressure on the candidates.

-In this article we provide you with certain tips that can help you in managing your exam stress properly.
+In this article, we provide you with a list of certain tips that can help you manage your UPSC exam stress properly.

 Have a hobby

 Having a hobby is a way to beat stress.
 It is well known that the UPSC syllabus needs a quite long time to cover, but you need to study it with a fresh mind.
 Thus, do something which makes you happy.
 Listen to music, read a relaxing book, or do some gardening.

 Taking breaks is an important part of the preparation of the IAS exam.
 When you feel you can’t take any more studies, do not try to sit through another hour of reading.
 It would be a waste of time and energy.
 When your brain is tired and cannot take more things inside, it is better to take a short break and relax.
 You can increase your efficiency by taking short breaks in between your studies.

 Power of positive thinking

 Positive thoughts play a key role in one’s selection.
 The power of positive thinking has been reiterated by many life coaches.
 STOP NEGATIVE THOUGHTS LIKE, ‘I CAN’T HANDLE IT.
 IT’S TOO MUCH.’
 In life, nothing good is easy to get.
 Think happy and positive thoughts like, ‘I can get through this’ when you are feeling down and out.
 These thoughts will lift your spirits and get you going.
 Click here to understand the Power of Positive Thinking for your UPSC Preparation.

 You should never compare yourself to other UPSC candidates.
 Everyone is different, and so are their style and pace of study.
 You should just stick to your study plan and focus.